 - Dr. Martin Luther King Jr. Montessori Academy (District 5) – Murals and outdoor benches

 - Indian Ridge Middle School (District 6) – Technology equipment

 - Manatee Bay Elementary School (District 6) – Robotics materials, 3-D printers, shaded benches and storage

 “The SMART bond has provided our students and staff with greater access to technology by significantly increasing the number of laptops in our 7th – 12th grade classrooms.
 We upgraded our computer lab in preparation for our new digital technology program, which will include the implementation of the CODE.org program.
 Access to this technology is a great tool for our teachers to use with differentiating instruction, implementing project-based learning, TV production and morning announcements.
 The goal is to prepare our students for the 21st century marketplace.”

 - Cypress Run Education Center Principal Gastrid Harrigan, Ed.
 D.

 SMART Facilities Highlights:

-- Oakridge Elementary School (District 1): Single point of entry, replace fire alarm system, improvements to Building 2, media center improvements, HVAC improvements, and building envelope improvements
+- Fairway Elementary School (District 2) – Safety/security upgrade, fire alarm, media center improvements, HVAC improvements, electrical improvements and building envelope improvements